akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Henry blinked at the goose, and every face showed what it feared most, not knowing whether the king’s mood would turn to mercy or to wrath.

-In that breath, the king roared with laughter: a great, genuine sound that startled even him.
+In that breath, the king laughed heartily: a great, genuine sound that startled even him.
 The court, hearing it, exchanged uncertain glances before daring to chuckle along.

 “Well!
 At last a lively hunt!”